 Somewhere Rodent Free

 Mice and rats love to build nests in tight and hard-to-reach spots in parked vehicles.
-Identifying and removing the nest in the spring can face a challenge; prevention is the best cure.
+Identifying and removing the nest in the spring can be challenging; prevention is the best cure.

 They also love to nibble on the electrical wire insulation, causing shorts and subsequently having to replace damaged wires.